-Dental Protection is extremely concerned to see that the number of dental practitioners suffering from burnout is increasing.
+Dental Protection is extremely concerned about dentists suffering from burnout.

-As a dental defence organisation, our learning and expertise is very specific, and we are seeing first-hand the consequences of burnout, and when our members can no longer cope.
+As a dental defence organisation, our learning and expertise is very specific, and we are seeing first-hand the consequences of burnout and when our members can no longer cope.
 Our organisation's insight and international perspective allows for efforts to be directed towards practical solutions.

 We assist members with ongoing learning and help reduce dentolegal risk.
-As part of our comprehensive education and risk management programme, we introduced the workshop "Building Resilience, Avoiding Burnout" (BRAB).
+As part of our comprehensive education and risk management programme, we introduced the workshop Building Resilience, Avoiding Burnout (BRAB).